Firearm malfunction: Squib load

 A squib load (also squib round, squib, squib fire, insufficient discharge, incomplete discharge) is an extremely dangerous malfunction that happens when a fired projectile does not carry enough force and becomes stuck in the gun barrel instead of exiting it.
-In the case of semi-automatic or automatic weapons, this can cause subsequent rounds to impact the projectile obstructing the barrel, which can cause a catastrophic failure of the structural integrity of the firearm, posing a threat to the operator or bystanders.
-The bullet from a squib stuck in the barrel must never be cleared by subsequently attempting to fire a live or blank round into an obstructed barrel.
-Blank rounds use a type of powder different from that of other rounds, and generate much more pressure, which, combined with the presence of the projectile obstructing the barrel may cause the firearm to fail catastrophically.
+In the case of semi-automatic or automatic weapons, this can cause subsequent rounds to impact the projectile obstructing the barrel, which may cause a catastrophic failure of the structural integrity of the firearm, posing a threat to the operator or bystanders.
+The bullet from a squib stuck in the barrel must never be cleared by subsequently attempting to fire a live or blank round in the weapon.
+Blank rounds use a type of powder different from that of other rounds, and generate much more pressure, which, combined with the presence of the projectile obstructing the barrel, may cause the firearm to catastrophically fail.

 Light primer strike

 A light primer strike is a failure to fire as a result of the firing pin not striking the primer of a cartridge hard enough.
-A possible reason could be because of the firing pin spring of a gun not being strong enough to release the power sufficient enough to strike the primer and ignite the gunpowder.
+A possible reason could be because of the firing pin spring of a gun being too stiff to not release the sufficient power to strike the primer and ignite the gunpowder.
 A light primer strike will result in a dead trigger and the gun will not cycle.
 This malfunction is not to be mistaken with a squib load which the gunpowder is ignited and the bullet fires, but is trapped in the barrel of a gun.
 A light primer strike will not have expanding gases as a squib load would produce as sign that there is one.
-A cartridge with a light primer strike will still have a hole on the primer as a result from the firing pin striking on the casing.
+A cartridge with a light primer strike will still have an indent on the primer as a result from the firing pin striking on the casing.